insected/bobbae_gcp-wiki/Anthos.md

 ## Distributed Cloud

-[Google Distributed Cloud](https://cloud.google.com/distributed-cloud) is a portfolio of fully managed hardware and software solutions which extends Google Cloud’s infrastructure and services to the edge and into your data centers.
+[Google Distributed Cloud](distributed-cloud) is a portfolio of fully managed hardware and software solutions that extends Google Cloud’s infrastructure and services to the edge and into your data centers.

 https://cloud.google.com/blog/topics/hybrid-cloud/announcing-google-distributed-cloud-edge-and-hosted